Massage Therapy Business Tips

 Deep tissue work targets the deeper layers of muscle and connective tissue.
 Because it's physically demanding and requires advanced technique, deep tissue massage prices tend to run $10–$20 higher than Swedish for the same session length.

 Designed for athletes and active people, sports massage focuses on preventing injuries, improving flexibility, and speeding recovery.
-Pricing typically aligns with deep tissue rates.
+Pricing typically aligns with deep tissue rates or more specialized knowlege rates, typically between $10-$30 more than traditional massage.

 Smooth, heated stones are placed on the body to warm muscles before the therapist works on them.
 The extra equipment and setup time mean hot stone sessions often cost $20–$40 more than a standard massage.